About this listing

 Harue is a designer and illustrator from Sendai, she is married to Robert who is a writer and an electronic engineer from Portsmouth in the UK.

 We met in Tokyo and got married a year after that and lived in Saitama for a while.
-Now Harue is living in Sendai with our new born baby for the short term and planning to migrate to the UK shortly while Robert is setting up home in the UK.
+We now both live in the UK.

-The house is owned by Harue's parents, Mitsue and Sumio who is a retired tea master, and they will host you during your AirBnB stay, but we can offer support remotely up to and during your stay.
+The house is owned by Harue's parents, Mitsue and Sumio who is a japanese tea master, and they will host you during your AirBnB stay, however we will offer support remotely up to and during your stay.

 We like to travel and eat far too much and look forward to you joining us in Sendai!